What are Deceptive Publishers?

 See the following article that reflects the possible effects that publishing in a predatory journal can have on tenure and promotion:

 How I became easy prey to a predatory publisher (Alan H. Chambers, May 9, 2019)

 For more information, see also the video entitled Impact of predatory journals on research (Ottawa Hospital Research Institute, Feb.
 22, 2021)

 If any of the following statements are true, do not submit your work.
 These are tactics commonly used by deceptive publishers:

 You receive a spam-like unsolicited email invitation to publish work

 Note: These are different in nature than emails received from organizations or societies you belong to or have published with in the past.

 The articles published in the journal do not match the journal's title and stated scope

-DO NOT CONFUSE JOURNALS FROM THE GLOBAL SOUTH WITH DECEPTIVE JOURNALS
+JOURNALS FROM THE GLOBAL SOUTH REQUIRE CAREFUL CONSIDERATION

 When deciding whether to publish in a journal, please remember that some of the same criteria used to disqualify deceptive publishers can also disqualify journals from the global south.
 1